 Brands and organizations that maintain a consistent and cohesive ‘voice’ across their entire digital presence often secure the trust and support of the public more quickly.
 People like to know what to expect.
 To that end, put together a quick set of social media posting and communication guidelines so that everyone contributing to the strategy is on the same page about what language and tone are appropriate (and preferred), and the general dos and don’ts.

 Once you have someone at the wheel of your social media efforts and a solid set of guidelines and policies in place, you can begin layering on supportive roles as needed.
 Got a volunteer who’s head over heels for Pinterest?
 Great!
 Assign them head pinner duties under the guidance of the social media manager.
 Is a shelter staff member the primary point person at off-site events and adoptions?
 Perhaps they’d be open to tweeting the festivities in real-time.

 While having a paid full-time position devoted to social media is becoming more and more common (and warranted as social media marketing develops into such a dominant piece of the non-profit jigsaw puzzle), a lot can be achieved with a few carefully selected and well-informed people overseeing and contributing to the day-to-day.

 That sounds a bit daunting, but it’s actually going to make planning out content a lot easier, and ensure that you don’t miss the opportunity to capitalize on holidays, events, and happenings that can help your organization glide into the public eye.

-To get you on your way, we’ve built this set of printable calendar templates!
-Tack them on the wall, add your own organization’s events, fundraisers, and goals, and you’ll already be halfway to a streamlined social media management plan.
+To get you on your way, we’ve built this digital, always updated content calendar!
+You can download this, sync it with your organization’s calendar, and add your own events, fundraisers, and goals, and you’ll already be halfway to a streamlined social media management plan.
 You’ll also notice they include some handy social media posting tips and popular holidays related to animal welfare that could provide little sparks of inspiration throughout the month.